CS

 Feature Showdown

-The Hyundai Kona Electric features a 12.3-inch touchscreen, while the XPeng G6 gets a 15-inch display and 10.2-inch instruments.
+The Hyundai Kona Electric features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the XPeng G6 gets a 15-inch display and 10.2-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Hyundai Kona Electric stands out with wireless Apple CarPlay/Android Auto and heated front seats that you will not find on the XPeng G6.
+The Hyundai Kona Electric stands out with wireless Apple CarPlay/Android Auto, heated front seats and V2L that you will not find on the XPeng G6.
 The XPeng G6 counters with Apple CarPlay, panoramic roof and power tailgate.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain